pgalfi/Primes/README.md

 3. Use a bit array as a sieve and apply known mathematical optimizations to the range of prime numbers to be checked to determine if new number if prime.
 * CPU: less number of operations due to the mathematical optimizations
 * Memory: n x 1 bit storage for the sieve.
 * Concurrency: the bit array could be shared and maintained

+4. Use a segmented sieve to reduce storage requirements -- not implemented for this exercise.